Yamas Niyamas Yoga Guide

 Tapas (Self-Discipline)

 Tapas is the spark of discipline that keeps you going.
-I’ve dragged myself out of bed for a five-minute meditation when I’d rather sleep—it’s worth it.
+I’ve dragged myself out of bed for a five-minute meditation when I’d rather sleep—and it often feels worth the effort.
 Saying no to late-night snacks or sticking to a quick walk builds that inner fire.
 Start small, and Tapas grows stronger.

 Svadhyaya (Self-Study)